Svetlana082002/home_3/instruction.md

 ## Links

-To get familier with markdown take look at this link [(https://anvilproject.org/guides/content/creating-links)]
+if you want to be more informed about markdown take look at this link [(https://anvilproject.org/guides/content/creating-links)]

 ## Quotes